Medical Policy Dilemma: Should In-Laws Be Covered for Married Female Staff?

 nipuna

-when we talk about group mediclaim policy for our employees as family floater, as per the mediclaim policy providers they usually prefer the biological parents for all employees (both male & female) for all married and unmarried employees.
+When we talk about a group mediclaim policy for our employees as a family floater, according to the mediclaim policy providers, they usually prefer the biological parents for all employees (both male and female), whether they are married or unmarried.
+In our organization as well, we require the biological parents for all married female employees.

 lista_chika

-but now i think none of the parents will be part of it for married female staff as compared to male staff, (their dependant parents included)which i feel is not just.
+Thanks for your reply, but in my organization, they are not considering the biological parents of married female staff, stating that after marriage, her parents are not dependent.
+In that case, I proposed including in-laws.
+However, now I think none of the parents will be part of it for married female staff, as compared to male staff, whose dependent parents are included, which I feel is not just.

 nipuna

-Would not like to comment in your organizations point of view but you can take initiative to make it possible as there are many females who are single child and in their case it would be very unfair.
+As per our country's law and order, nowhere is it mentioned that after a lady's marriage, her biological parents are not their dependents.
+So, nobody can prove it.
+I would not like to comment on your organization's point of view, but you can take the initiative to make it possible as there are many females who are single children, and in their case, it would be very unfair.

 octavious